 As part of the outreach programme during our Monteverdi 450 celebrations, we worked in partnership with education hub Bristol Plays Music to provide workshops to local children and young people on Claudio Monteverdi and historically informed performance practice.

 In May 2017, participants took part in an interactive singing workshop with Monteverdi Choir member Sam Evans, and attended a pre-performance talk and the dress rehearsal of L’Incoronazione di Poppea.
 Later in the month, attendees watched members of the English Baroque Soloists perform and talk about their instruments in an intimate workshop environment, after which they attended the dress rehearsal for a second Monteverdi opera - L’Orfeo.

-As a result of the profound impact that this fantastic project had on its participants, the Monteverdi Choir & Orchestras, together with Bristol Plays Music, has been nominated for Best Classical Music Education Initiative as part of Rhinegold Music and Drama Expo’s Music Teacher Awards for Excellence, and a Royal Philharmonic Society award in the Learning & Participation category.
+As a result of the profound impact that this fantastic project had on its participants, the Monteverdi Choir & Orchestras, together with Bristol Plays Music, was nominated for Best Classical Music Education Initiative as part of Rhinegold Music and Drama Expo’s Music Teacher Awards for Excellence, and a Royal Philharmonic Society award in the Learning & Participation category.